-The glass on the stove is ceramic glass and able to withstand very high temperatures however it is not toughened and a hard impact could cause the glass to break.
+The Stove glass is ceramic, it is able to withstand very high temperatures.
+However it is not toughened and a hard impact could cause the glass to break.
 Consequently, a fire guard should always be used to protect young children and vulnerable people at all times.
 Whether the fire is lit or not in use.